 Note: RAD is now available for optional use in the production environment.
-The use of RAD will become mandatory Thursday, March 26, 2020.
+The use of RAD will become mandatory Monday, May 25, 2020.
+This updated timeline is due to FCC’s waiver released in response to COVID-19.
 For more information on this upcoming change, visit the RAD Adoption period page.

 RAD registration is a two-step process: